amkera/covid_symptom_tracker/developer_notes.md

 The post request processes the data the user entered.
 It checks the data is entered correctly, it instantiates a new case, and redirects them to the cases/show page where user can see the case they just created.
 The next method is a get request that renders the page where a user can see the case they just created.
 The id becomes part of the url.

+View Case
+User can only view their own cases.
+There is some logic ensuring this in the cases/index file.

 Update Case
 Edit form is rendered only if the user is logged in and the case is found by its id in the params hash.
 Edit form's action is dynamic: <form class="" action="/cases/<%= @case.id %>" method="POST">
 When this is submitted, a PATCH request is sent and then processed by the cases controller.
 ActiveRecord's update method is called.